Clover POS Review

-For those of you who don’t know, these are how my reviews work: I basically use my connections to find a restaurant owner I know who is using the POS system I am reviewing and ask them if I can jump on it and get to know it more intimately.
+For those of you who don’t know, these are how my reviews work: I basically use my connections to find a restaurant owner I know who is using the restaurant POS system I am reviewing and ask them if I can jump on it and get to know it more intimately.

-Clover POS Overall Rating
+- Clover POS Features

-Clover POS Overview
+- Clover POS Reporting

 Now, I will apologize up front because this overview section is longer than most of my POS reviews, and that’s because there are some things you need to know about Clover before buying.
-It does have plenty of good things about it, but it has plenty of “bad” and “ugly” as well.
+It does have plenty of basic features and good things about it, but it has plenty of “bad” and “ugly” as well.

 The Bad and the Ugly of Clover POS

-The problem with companies like First Data that are in charge of POS systems is that they are a merchant account company first and not a POS company for the most part.
-For those of you who don’t know, merchant account companies historically have incredibly horrendous customer service.
+The problem with companies like First Data that are the umbrella for POS systems is that they are a merchant account company first and not a POS company for the most part.
+For those of you who don’t know, merchant account companies historically have incredibly horrendous customer support.
 I’m not sure why, but First Data is no exception based on online reviews and feedback.